651-212-4221

 Visual Transmittance

 Commonly referred to as VT, it measures the amount of light that enters through your windows.
 VT ratings typically range from 0 to 1.
 The higher the visible light transmittance, the more light that is transmitted through your window.
-SeasonGuard windows have a VT of 0.42.kitchen
+SeasonGuard windows have a VT of 0.42.

 Solar Heat Gain Coefficient